WisdomSky/CasaOS-LinuxServer-AppStore/Apps/Quassel-web/README.md

-# Quassel Web
+# Quassel web

-A Web Client For Quassel.
-Note That A Quassel-core Instance Is Required, We Have A Container Available here.
+A web client for Quassel.
+Note that a Quassel-Core instance is required, we have a container available here.

 ---